- https://indianexpress.com/article/explained/why-maharashtra-is-planning-an-overhaul-of-its-rent-control-pagdi-system-10417720/

 - Sale: The tenant can sell their tenancy rights to another person.
 However, the landlord has the right of first refusal, which means they have the option to buy the property before anyone else.

-- Redevelopment: In case of redevelopment, the landlord can offer alternative accommodation to the tenant in the new building.
+- Redevelopment: If redevelopment occurs, the landlord may offer the tenant alternative accommodation in the new building.
 The tenant can choose to accept or decline the offer.
-If they decline, the landlord must pay them compensation.
+If they fall, the landlord must pay them compensation.

 It is important to note that the transfer of ownership and tenancy rights in the Pagdi system can be complicated and requires legal expertise.
 At NoBroker, we offer legal assistance to help landlords and tenants navigate the process smoothly.